 167 Woodland Street 11 #02-23 Singapore 730167 ♦ Reservation : +65 6417 9690

-You may not be aware of this, but a prenatal actually massage benefits both you AND your growing fetus/baby.
-One of the main effects of prenatal massage is improving circulations all over your body, hence easing the flow of oxygen and nutrients to your baby.
-Not to mention, prenatal massage is recommended by a number of doctors who also claim that it makes childbirth easier.
+A prenatal benefits both you and your growing foetus.
+One of the main effects of prenatal massage is improving circulations all over your body, potentially helping to ease the flow of oxygen and nutrients to your baby.
+Not to mention, prenatal massage also helps make the childbirth process smoother.

 As a soon-to-be mother, you will definitely feel tense or stressed with all the mental stress and physical discomforts that you have to go through.
 Keep holding on, for there is a solution for every trouble!
 And the solution for mothers is to get a prenatal massage.
 What exactly do prenatal massages entail and how do they differ from regular massages?
 Let’s find out below!

 Prenatal massages are similar to regular massages; however, they are adapted to the body changes experienced by a woman during pregnancy.
 In a regular massage, clients usually lay down on their stomachs for half the time and on their backs for the other half.
 This would not work for a pregnant woman as putting pressure on her stomach like that will disrupt the blood flow that goes to her baby and will leave her feeling pretty nauseous.

 To accommodate your condition when you are pregnant, the prenatal massage therapists will have special cushions and pillows prepared to allow you to lie down in a safe and comfortable position as you receive the massage.

 In a regular massage, you can expect the therapist to apply more pressure to your arms and legs to soothe your discomfort.
 In comparison, prenatal massages are much gentler and provide relief without putting you and the baby you carry at risk.